billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 If SpikeGLX can not catch up, the run may be stopped due to a FIFO overflow or other exceeded limit.

+> Note: If you check the `Low latency` box on the `IM Setup` tab of the `Configure` dialog, the data fetching workers run at full speed without yielding.
+The activity will be reported as a normal 100%.

 ### Dealing with stress.

 * **Other Applications**: Momentary stresses are caused by launching